astrum-chat/gpui_transitions/README.md

 # gpui-transitions.

-This crate provides API for interpolating between values in [gpui](https://www.gpui.rs).
+This crate provides an API for interpolating between values in [gpui](https://www.gpui.rs).

 Transitions can be constructed via `window.use_transition` or `window.use_keyed_transition`.
 It's very similar to the `use_state` API.